free things to do in New York City

 Tour | Bushwick Graffiti and Street Art Tour

-New York City is a mecca for graffiti and street art, making it a very attractive playground for artists from around the world.
+New York City is a mecca for graffiti and street art, making it a very attractive playground for artists more from around the world.
 Bushwick, in a working class district on the north side of Brooklyn adjacent to Williamsburg, has been attracting artists for some time now.
 The neighborhood has a fair collection of art studios and galleries, but it’s Bushwick’s industrial landscape that’s attracting the street artist.
-If you came looking for 1960′s Greenwich Village, you’ll find something brewing in Bushwick.
+If you came looking for 1960′s Greenwich Village, you’ll find something brewing in Bushwick. less

 New York City, NY; NYC